KnBrckr/dotfiles/README.md

 ```

 ### Bootable backup-drive script

+Last time this was tested it was not working.

 These dotfiles include a script that uses `rync` to incrementally back up your
 data to an external, bootable clone of your computer's internal drive.
 First,